 As I mentioned before, depending on your client platform of choice, some channels will require transcoding like any other movie or tv show that you can stream via plex.
 In some cases, audio will be just repacked in a different container, and video will be transcoded if an unsupported codec is detected.

-On a typical device that has HW transcoding CPU utilization will be almost non existing.
+On a typical device that has HW transcoding CPU utilization will be almost non-existing.

-If you are running Plex Home feature (Plex server with multiple local Plex users) you can also enable Plex Live TV feature to be visible to those users just like any other library and content on your Plex server.
+If you are running the Plex Home feature (Plex server with multiple local Plex users) you can also enable the Plex Live TV feature to be visible to those users just like any other library and content on your Plex server.

-On the other hand this feature will not work for your outside (remote) Plex users.
-You will be able to share any recorded content of course, considering it will be a part of a library that you can choose to share with them.
+On the other hand, this feature will not work for your outside (remote) Plex users.
+You will be able to share any recorded content, of course, considering it will be a part of a library that you can choose to share with them.

-As always, ask away, comment and criticize!
+As always, ask away, comment, and criticize!